-As Georgia Lifts Restrictions, Its Hospitals Are Not Ready For A COVID-19 Surge
+As Georgia Lifts Restrictions, Its Hospitals May Be Unready For A COVID-19 Surge

 Georgia — one of the first states to reopen its economy — may not have enough hospital beds to treat a new wave of critically ill patients infected with the coronavirus, according to internal federal government documents obtained by the Center for Public Integrity.